Hecate: As a goddess of the moon

-Hecate was seen as a triple deity, identified with the goddesses Luna (Moon) in the sky and Diana (hunting) on the earth, while she represents the Underworld.
+Hecate was seen as a triple deity, identified with the goddesses Luna in the sky and Diana on the earth, while she represents the Underworld.
 Hecate's association with Helios in literary sources and especially in cursing magic has been cited as evidence for her lunar nature, although this evidence is pretty late; no artwork before the Roman period connecting Hecate to the Moon exists.
-Nevertheless, the Homeric Hymn to Demeter shows Helios and Hecate informing Demeter of Persephone's abduction, a common theme found in many parts of the world where the Sun and the Moon are questioned concerning events that happen on earth based on their ability to witness everything and implies Hecate's capacity as a moon goddess in the hymn.
+Nevertheless, the Homeric Hymn to Demeter shows Helios and Hecate informing Demeter of Persephone's abduction, a common theme found in many parts of the world where the Sun and the Moon are questioned concerning events that happen on earth based on their ability to witness everything, and implies Hecate's capacity as a moon goddess.
 Another work connecting Hecate to Helios possibly as a moon goddess is Sophocles's lost play The Root Cutters, where Helios is described as Hecate's spear: